-3.7.4.
-Direct sale of products and services

-- 3.7.4.1.
-In the event that an MRC Employee is able to sell products and/or services directly from their laboratory or premises without the assistance of the TTO, such Employee shall be permitted to do so, provided that the TTO is informed of all such activities. - 3.7.4.2.
-Where such products and/or services are deemed by the TTO to involve IP that falls within the IPR Act, the TTO and Legal Services will ensure that the necessary agreements are in place to protect the MRC, the MRC Employee and the IP before the sales are executed.
-In such cases, a portion of the revenues received from the direct sales shall accrue to the IP Creators/Enablers, in line with the MRC's Benefit Sharing Scheme.

-3.7.4.3.
-Revenues from the direct sale of copyright works on which the MRC would not normally exert IP ownership may accrue directly to the creator or author of such work, provided that significant use is not made of the MRC branding and MRC facilities to sell the work.
-Such works may not be sold within the MRC for personal gain.
-All transactions by MRC Employees in respect of copyright works owned by them must be concluded in their own name and will be for the account and responsibility of such MRC Employees only.

-3.7.5.
-Providing Open Access to MRC IP

-- 3.7.5.1.
-The MRC may, subject to the approval of NIPMO, decide to provide access to MRC IP through a no-cost licence if that would be in the best interest of technology or knowledge transfer and if doing so is not in violation of the terms of any agreements that supported or governed the work. - 3.7.5.2.
-Where the intention of a research project or collaboration involving MRC Employees is to place any resulting IP, including software, in the public domain through open-source or open-access systems, such action, and any agreement relating thereto, shall be subject to the approval of the TTO and NIPMO, prior to commencement of the research.

-3.8.
-Conflicts of Interest and Commitment

-3.8.1 Conflict of Interest

-A conflict of interest will exist when an MRC Employee, an Employee's direct family or associated legal entity (such as companies owned by Employees or their direct family) has an external economic interest that affects or provides an incentive to affect the individual's conduct and responsibilities at the MRC.
+- 3.7.4.
+Direct sale of products and services - 3.7.4.1.
+In the event that an SAMRC Employee is able to sell products and/or services that embody SAMRC IP directly from their laboratory or premises without the assistance of the TTO, such Employee shall be permitted to do so, provided that the TTO is informed of all such activities.
+The TTO and Legal Services will ensure that the necessary agreements are in place to protect the SAMRC, the SAMRC Employee and the IP before the sales are executed. - 3.7.4.2.
+Where such products and/or services are deemed by the TTO to involve IP that falls within the IPR Act, , a portion of the revenues received from the direct sales shall accrue to the IP Creators/Enablers, in line with the SAMRC's Benefit Sharing Scheme. - 3.7.4.3.
+Revenues from the direct sale of copyright works on which the SAMRC would not normally exert IP ownership may accrue directly to the creator or author of such work, provided that significant use is not made of the SAMRC branding and SAMRC facilities to sell the work.
+Such works may not be sold within the SAMRC for personal gain.
+All transactions by SAMRC Employees in respect of copyright works owned by them must be concluded in their own name and will be for the account and responsibility of such SAMRC Employees only. - 3.7.5.
+Providing Open Access to SAMRC IP - 3.7.5.1.
+The SAMRC may, subject to the approval of NIPMO, decide to provide access to SAMRC IP through a no-cost licence if that would be in the best interest of technology or knowledge transfer and if doing so is not in violation of the terms of any agreements that supported or governed the work. - 3.7.5.2.
+Where the intention of a research project or collaboration involving SAMRC Employees is to place any resulting IP, including software, in the public domain through open-source or openaccess systems, such action, and any agreement relating thereto, shall be subject to the approval of the TTO and NIPMO, prior to commencement of the research. - 3.8.
+Conflicts of Interest and Commitment - 3.8.1 Conflict of Interest - A conflict of interest will exist when an SAMRC Employee, an Employee's direct family or associated legal entity (such as companies owned by Employees or their direct family) has an external economic interest that affects or provides an incentive to affect the individual's conduct and responsibilities at the SAMRC.
 Conflicts of interest can arise naturally from an individual's engagement with the world outside and the mere existence of a potential conflict of interest does not necessarily imply wrongdoing on anyone's part.
 When conflicts of interest do arise, however, they must be recognised, disclosed and properly managed.

-The following principles are among those that underlie the MRC policy on conflicts of interest as they pertain to IP and commercialisation:
+The following principles are among those that underlie the SAMRC policy on conflicts of interest as they pertain to IP and commercialisation: